secengjeff/awskillswitch/README.md

 * The role that you assume when using the `apply_scp` action must be in the organization management account and have a policy that allows `organizations:CreatePolicy` and `organizations:AttachPolicy`.
 * The role that you assume when using the `delete_role` action must be in targeted account and have a policy that allows `iam:DeleteRole`, `iam:ListAttachedRolePolicies`, `iam:DetachRolePolicy`, `iam:ListRolePolicies`, and `iam:DeleteRolePolicy`.

-Consider using [AWS CloudFormation StackSets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/what-is-cfnstacksets.html) to deploy a role for the purpose of `delete_role` to every account in your organization.
+Consider using [AWS CloudFormation StackSets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/what-is-cfnstacksets.html) to deploy a `delete_role` role to every account in your organization.

 ### Example